yogeswaricyber-ctrl/2026_27_sec-21-30_PythonProgrammingCourse/README.md

 # 2026-27_Sec-21-30_PythonProgrammingCourse
-This file content is my first python learning
+This file contains is my first python learning